mistic100/CircleLamp/README.md

 # CircleLamp

-A circular lamp using Cold White/Warm White/Amber LED strip inspired by [this design by minchang kwon](https://www.thingiverse.com/thing:4659384).
+A circular lamp using LED strip inspired by [this design by minchang kwon](https://www.thingiverse.com/thing:4659384).

 ![render](Images/render.jpg)

 [Photos on my website](https://galerie.strangeplanet.fr/index.php?/category/203)

+There are two versions of the base :

+- one for a adressable LED strip + Arduino Nano
+- one for a simple 12V strip + dimmer

 ## Parts list